NixOS/nix.dev/source/tutorials/nixos-configuration-on-vm.md

 ```

 :::{admonition} NixOS
-On NixOS your configuration generated using `nix-generate-config` contains the user configuration commented out.
+On NixOS your configuration generated using `nix-generate-config` contains this user configuration commented out.
 :::

 Additionally, you need to specify a password for this user.